 Can Sega Dreams Come True?

-I dream that more incredible games from the Sega Saturn and Sega Dreamcast library find their way to the Switch.
+I dream that more incredible games from the Sega Saturn and Sega Dreamcast libraries will find their way to the Switch.
 It would be incredible to see the likes of Baku Baku Animal, Deep Fear, Illbleed, Headhunter, Virtua Cop, and Nights into Dreams make it across for a whole new generation to discover and for us oldies to grab another nostalgia hit!

-I hope you found this article interesting and have been encouraged to give these games a go, but to also delve into the extensive library of Sega games on the Switch.
+I hope you found this article interesting and have been encouraged to give these games a go, but also to delve into the extensive library of Sega games on the Switch.
 From the Sega Ages collection through to Sega’s significant releases like the Sonic Origins collection or the Two Point series, there are many new experiences to be had.
 Now, please excuse me, but I’m off back to Karnak to help free the lands from evil once again!